Federal Reserve Bank of San Francisco Portland Branch

 The Federal Reserve Bank of San Francisco, Portland Branch, was a branch of the Federal Reserve Bank of San Francisco.
-The branch closed in 2005 and its operations were absorbed by the Seattle Branch.
+The branch ceased cash operations in 2005, after they were absorbed by the Seattle Branch.
 The Portland location is now a depot site for the storage and transfer of cash.

-The branch was located in Portland, Oregon, at 907 SW Stark St. The depot is located at 1500 SW First Avenue.
+The branch was located in Portland, Oregon, at 907 SW Harvey Milk St.